aixigo/PREvant/docs/companions.md

 # Companion Configuration

-Have a look at the [basic terminology](../README.md) to understand what a companion is.
-For these use cases the following sections provide example configurations.
+For better understanding, take a look at [Companions section](../README.md#companions) to grasp what a companion is.
+The following sections provide example configurations for these use cases.

 A simple, but limited configuration of companions can be done via the `config.toml` file for [application companions](#application-wide) and [service